 Exposure, Response, and Technology Branch (ERTB)

-Shreffler received the Bachelor of Science degree in mathematics from Texas Tech University.
-Following experience as an aerospace engineer at Johnson Spacecraft Center, she returned to graduate school and received a Ph.D. in genetics from Oregon State University.
-She spent time in the Intramural Research Program of the NIEHS before joining the Division of Extramural Research and Training as a Scientific Review Administrator.
-In 1999, she assumed her current position as Director of the Training and Career Development Programs.
+Shreffler received the Bachelor of Science degree in mathematics.
+Following experience as an aerospace engineer at Johnson Spacecraft Center, she returned to graduate school and received a Ph.D. in quantitative genetics.
+She joined the Division of Extramural Research and Training as a Scientific Review Administrator and in1999 assumed her current position as Director of the Training and Career Development Programs.